smkanadl/dotnet-docker-x86/README.md

 ## Disclaimer

 Images are published to ghcr.io/smkanadl/sdk.
 Use at your own risk!
+Dockerfiles are heavily inspired by the [official documentation](https://github.com/dotnet/dotnet-docker).

 ## Problems